Kristina01111000/Drws_site/README.md

 Do more research on brevo to see if they allow audio files Brevo file extensions: ics, xlsx, xls, ods, docx, doc, csv, pdf, txt, gif, jpg, jpeg, png, tif, tiff, rtf, msg, pub, mobi, ppt, pptx, eps. -> mp3 or mp4 -> only in transactional emails -> why?
-Check campaign monitor again to see if it allows audio files Add the newest version of the wellness pdf check to the website On 40Q add a paragraph break above the word click here Try to get rid of some space below the word click here 2nd paragraph in the grey box “You can join for free, or become a subscriber/supporter to get even more holistic practical advice from Dr. W”
+Check campaign monitor again to see if it allows audio files On 40Q add a paragraph break above the word click here Try to get rid of some space below the word click here 2nd paragraph in the grey box “You can join for free, or become a subscriber/supporter to get even more holistic practical advice from Dr. W”